The Best Detangling Brush for Pain-Free Hair Brushing

 So what are the best detangling brushes and combs?
 According to our findings, it looks like the best products include the brands we listed above.

 We’ve included links to Amazon so you can check out prices and reviews of these products for yourself.
-And don’t forget – experiment with different brushes until you find the one that works best for you.
+And don’t forget – experiment with different brushes and hair sprays until you find the one that works best for you.

 Sometimes a detangling spray is the answer to your troubles.
 Need a suggestion about which spray to use?
 We have some suggestions!
 Tap the button below for our short list of the best detangling sprays.